Mark Sampson: England women

 In December 2013 Sampson was appointed manager of the England women's team.
 In March 2015 England won the Cyprus Cup.
 In the 2015 FIFA Women's World Cup later in the year, he led England to the semi-finals, marking the first time England had won a match beyond the group stage of a World Cup.
 After losing the semi-final to Japan, England secured victory in the match for third place, beating Germany for the first time in 21 games.
+Post the tournament Sampson was recognised for Englands record breaking achievement by being nominated for Women's Coach of the Year at the 2015 Ballon d'Dor FIFA Football Awards.